(This is a repost from an older blog I did, but as the cold weather plowed into North Carolina recently, I thought it would be quite helpful.)

 Don’t forget attic openings, crawl space and basement doors, dryer vents, and other exterior access points.
 Keep that garage door closed as much as possible to avoid additional drafts and cooling.

-- Less simple: Purchase a tabletop or room humidifier.
+- Less simple: Purchase a room or whole house humidifier.

 Other Effective, But Less Simple Solutions